South Carolina 4-H Small Garden Project

 Site visit must occur prior to July 27th

-- Record books are due to the local County Extension Office by the close of business on July 31st.
+- Record books should be submitted by the close of business on July 31st.

 Frequently Asked Questions: